 The money enabled Ruka to further expand Jamilullah Farms, as well as support over 100 small businesses owned by rural women.

 Ruka at the White House Presidential Summit in 2014

 “For me education is the one tool that gives young women presence.
 Which is key, because you need to be present in order to be able to use your voice.”

-Ruka is an unstoppable force for change and she is an inspiration to her fellow CAMA members.
-Philanthropy is a cornerstone of CAMA and Ruka is no exception.
+Ruka is an unstoppable force for change and she is an inspiration to her fellow CAMFED Association members.
+Philanthropy is a cornerstone of these young women’s commitment to the next generation, and Ruka leads by example.
 She has contributed to 50 programs across Ghana and has mentored 3,000 young people.
 She even spread her knowledge internationally with the Profit Plus Project in Zambia, where she provided poultry management training to 50 people.

 Recognizing that access to technology is one of the greatest challenges for people in her area, Ruka used her connections to acquire four laptops for her community and has since started teaching children how to use them.
 She says “The kids that did not know what ‘booting up a computer’ meant in January this year can now type — and draw the houses in their community — using these computers.”
 Ruka says that this is her proudest accomplishment to date.

-In November 2017, Ruka was elected CAMA National Chair for Ghana, leading a network of young women activists and philanthropists which then numbered 23,660.
-She is also the Chairperson of the Transition Advisory Group (TAG) which spearheads CAMA's programs supporting young women school leavers in the transition to employment, entrepreneurship and tertiary opportunities, delivered in partnership with Camfed and the Mastercard Foundation in Ghana.
+In November 2017, Ruka was elected CAMFED Association National Chairperson for Ghana for three years, leading a network of young women activists and philanthropists which then numbered 23,660.
+She has also served as the Chairperson of the Transition Advisory Group (TAG) which spearheads the CAMFED Association programs that support school graduates in the transition to employment, entrepreneurship and tertiary opportunities, delivered in partnership with CAMFED and the Mastercard Foundation in Ghana.